FOR: Instructors Participating in Online Course Redesign

 If you are hoping to schedule your online course in an upcoming quarter, make note of dates that finished paperwork needs to be submitted to Seattle: Quarter Deadlines for Curriculum Committee Submissions

 Questions about online teaching and learning, emerging tools for deeper engagement in the online format, and how best to reach our new digital generation of learners are topics of research, workshops, and conversations at the Faculty Resource Center.
-Join the community sharing practice in online, blended, flip and technology-infused instruction!
+It's not about the technology; it's about engaging our learners, demonstrating our passion for the subject matter, and learning from colleagues trying new pedagogies.
+Here's a quick list of 8 lessons learned:

 Academic programs at UWT now participate in the UW online evaluation system run through the Office of Educational Assessment for online and pilot on-ground courses.
 The system is seeing varied response rates, but thoughtful qualitative responses.
 It is important that instructors encourage students to participate.
 See your program's course administrator for information on delivery, process, and format options.